-Diamond Pier foundation connection to be galvanized steel post base or beam bracket (by others) attached to embedded single galvanized anchor bolt in pier.
-See "Auxiliary Parts and Equipment" section, page 14.
+Diamond Pier foundation connection to be galvanized steel post base or beam bracket (by others) attached to embedded single galvanized anchor bolt in concrete head.
+See "Post/Beam Brackets" (page 15).

 Site

 Alteration of site soils or vegetation to be kept to a minimum to avoid erosion, drainage issues, or the need for replanting.
 Site must be properly drained.